catherine8224/Transcribe_Audio/INSTALL.md

 this is used to use lexrank
 <hr>
 # Setup #
-Download the Google Cloud SDK to your local machine, and you must initialize the Google Cloud SDK Enable billing for your project!
+Download the Google Cloud SDK to your local machine, and you must initialize the Google Cloud SDK.
+<br>Enable billing for your project!</br>

 ```
 gcloud init
 ```